saikatdas0790/wesbos-es6-for-everyone/README.md

 ## 11. Symbols

 > "Symbol" is a primitive data type having the quality that, values of this type can be used to make object properties that are anonymous.
-This data type is used as the key for an object property when the property is intended to be private, for the internal use of a class or an object type.
+This data type is used as the key for an object property when the property is intended to be private, for the internal use of a class or an object type

+## 12. Code Quality with ESLint and Prettier

+- Set up ESLint plugin and use node modules to import packages for ESLint and Prettier and configure them to work well with each other
+- Modify the git commit message hook to deny commits that fail eslint error validations